-Unless you’re upgrading to an adjustable base, you can save money on a foundation by using your current bed base (if it’s still usable), putting the mattress on the floor (be sure to air the mattress once per week), or use wooden pallets (if you’re feeling crafty).
+Unless you’re upgrading to an adjustable base, you can save money on a foundation by using your current bed base, or use wooden pallets (if you’re feeling crafty).
 You could buy a second-hand bed base, or search for a sale item.

 It is a long standing fallacy that a firm mattress is always best, especially for those with back pain.
 With thanks to modern research and science techniques, we have discovered that pressure relief is what matters most in a quality mattress.
 Pressure relief is universal to all sleep styles, body shapes, and weights.
 If you enjoy a firmer feeling mattress but crave pressure relieving softness, opt for a 7-8 medium firm mattress.

 Trying out your mattress in-store ONLY is a surefire way to end up with the wrong mattress